Jonovono/URconnecting/README.md

-# This is just the beginning of a new dating site.
-It will be open for university of regina folks only.
+# This is just the beginning of a Hubchilla like site but only for the University Of Regina.
+Made just for fun.